junglok/tem-docs/docs/faqs/faq.md

     2. Number of open files allowed per process

         Another main reason of being terminated normal cryosparc worker (thus, no heartbeat received) is the number of allowed open files per process.
-As of 2025-08-26, we have increased the limit of maximum open files allowed per process from 16,384 (16k) to 1,048,576 (1m).
+As of 2025-08-26, we have increased the soft and hard limit of maximum open files allowed per process from 16,384 (16k) to 1,048,576 (1m).